What Is Thai Peanut Sauce?

 PAIRING SUGGESTIONS

 This Thai peanut sauce recipe was built for chicken satay, but it does not belong to it.
-Spoon it alongside a platter of fresh spring rolls, the contrast between the cool rice paper and the warm, thick sauce is exactly right.
+Spoon it alongside a platter of fresh spring rolls.
+The contrast between the cool rice paper and the warm, thick sauce is exactly right.
 It works with grilled pork, with roasted sweet potato, with blanched green beans.
 Thin it slightly with lime juice and toss it through rice noodles for something that is almost a different dish entirely.
 For the full satay experience, serve it with a cucumber relish, the bright acid cuts through the richness and resets your palate between bites.
 You will find my cucumber ajad relish here.
 If you are building a Thai spread, this sauce alongside my Thai Green Curry and a plate of jasmine rice is the kind of meal that ends with everyone quiet in the best way.

 FAQ

-What is the best thai peanut sauce recipe for satay?
+What is the best Thai peanut sauce recipe for satay?

-Is thai peanut sauce the same as satay sauce?
+Is Thai peanut sauce the same as satay sauce?

 In Thailand, yes.
 Nam Jim Satay is the peanut-based dipping sauce that accompanies grilled meat skewers.
 Outside Thailand, satay sauce sometimes refers to other things depending on the country.
-What you want is the version with coconut milk and red curry paste — that is the Thai one.
+What you want is the version with coconut milk and red curry paste.
+That is the Thai one.

-How do I thin thai peanut sauce that has gotten too thick?
+How do I thin Thai peanut sauce that has gotten too thick?

 Add warm water by the tablespoon, stirring continuously over low heat.
-Do not use cold water — it can cause the coconut milk to seize.
+Do not use cold water, it can cause the coconut milk to seize.
 One to two tablespoons is usually enough to bring it back to the right consistency.
 If you are thinning it to use as a noodle dressing, fresh lime juice works well and adds a bright note.

-How long does homemade thai peanut sauce keep in the refrigerator?
+How long does homemade Thai peanut sauce keep in the refrigerator?

 Up to five days in a sealed container.
 The flavor deepens each day.
 On day one it is good.
 On day two it is better.
 By day three, the peanuts and coconut milk have become one thing.
 Reheat gently each time and stir well before serving.

-Does thai peanut sauce contain fish sauce?
+Does Thai peanut sauce contain fish sauce?

 The traditional Thai version does.
 Fish sauce provides the salt and a layer of umami that table salt cannot replicate.
-If you need to make this sauce without fish sauce — for vegetarian or vegan guests — substitute with soy sauce or tamari.
+If you need to make this sauce without fish sauce for vegetarian or vegan guests, substitute with soy sauce or tamari.
 Use a little less, taste as you go, and add a small squeeze of lime at the end to compensate for the depth you are missing.